npm/feedback/README.md

 ## Making suggestions

 We encourage you to [open a discussion](https://github.com/npm/roadmap/discussions) if you have suggestions for how we can improve npm.
 You don't need to have a solution to the problem you are facing to kick off a discussion.
-Please check out [how to give good feedback](https://github.com/npm/roadmap/discussions/7) if you want some guidance on how to kick off a successful discussion.
+We are hoping to foster productive and collaborative conversations, so please check out [how to give good feedback](https://github.com/npm/roadmap/discussions/7) if you want some guidance on how to kick off a successful discussion.

 Prior to making a new discussion please take a look at previous discussions to see if someone else has already brought to our attention your suggestions.
-Duplicate discussion will be answered referring back to the earliest discussion still open or an issue that has the teams response.
+Duplicate discussion will be answered referring back to the earliest unanswered discussion or an issue that has the teams response.

 ### From a suggestion to a shipped feature

 Once you kick off a discussion the npm team will do our best to make an initial response within 7 days.
-From there we will work with you, and the entire community, to ensure we understand the problem you are facing and explore the space for potential solutions.
+From there we will work with you, and the entire community, to ensure we understand the problem you are facing and explore the space for potential solutions:

-If the npm team determines that we are going to prioritize a feature to solve the problem you've identified we will open an issue and track it's development in the public roadmap.
+* If the npm team determines that we are going to prioritize a feature to solve the problem you've identified we will open an issue and track it's development in the public roadmap.

-If the npm team determines that we will not be working to solve the problem you have identified we will open an issue describing our reasoning so our decisions can remain transparent.
+* If the npm team determines that we will not be working to solve the problem you have identified we will open an issue describing our reasoning so our decisions can remain transparent.

 ## Guide to the roadmap